Otto-G/education-python/PythonForEverybody/README.md

 ### 5.2 The `while` statement

-Since doing repetitive tasks is something that computers do very well, python has severl features to make it easier.
+Since doing repetitive tasks is something that computers do very well, python has several features to make it easier.

 One form is using `while` statements.
 They will continue to run so long as the statement following `while` is true.
 See the example code block: